-2.1.1 Accessing the Advanced SIMD and VFP feature identification registers
+2.1.1 VFP feature identification registers

-The Cortex-A7 NEON MPE implements the ARMv7 Advanced SIMD and VFP extensions.
+The Cortex-A7 FPU implements the ARMv7 VFPv4 extension.

-Software can identify these extensions and the features they provide, using the feature identification registers.
-These registers reside in the coprocessor space for coprocessors CP10 and CP11.
+Software can identify this extension and the features it provides, using the feature identification registers.
+These registers are in extension is in the coprocessor space for coprocessors CP10 and CP11.
 You can access the registers using the VMRS and VMSR instructions, for example: